ShenMian/clementine/README.md

 Features 🎄
 --------
-- Multi-platform: Linux, macOS, Windows
+- Multi-platform: Linux, macOS, Windows.
+- Lightweight.
+- Has a built-in CPU profiler.
-- Lightweight
+- Using entity-component-system(ECS).

 Compiling ⛓
 ---------